Lakers News: Latest Buzz on LeBron James, Tyreke Evans Rumors and More

 All that said, LeBron did tell the Lakers on Saturday night that he likes Lonzo’s game and is excited to play with him.

-That could prove a big boost to Ball, since the Lakers' backcourt became crowded quickly.
+That could prove a big boost to Ball since the Lakers' backcourt became crowded quickly.

 Less than 24 hours after James joined the fold, Rajon Rondo followed his lead, per ESPN's Adrian Wojnarowski.
 Save for his rookie season, Rondo is a career starter, most recently piloting the New Orleans Pelicans to 48 wins and their first playoff series victory in a decade.